-Prepare to embark on an epic journey in Mexico as you spearhead ground-breaking expeditions across the country with your fleet of over-the-top cars.
-What makes the in-game of Forza Horizon stand out is its dynamically evolving environment.
+Prepare to embark on an epic journey in Mexico in Forza Horizon 5 as you spearhead ground-breaking expeditions across the country with your fleet of over-the-top cars.
+What makes the in-game Forza Horizon stand out is its dynamically evolving environment.
 Weather changes shift from one paradigm to the other on the fly, and the transition takes place so seamlessly.

 Deserts, jungles, momentous cities, canyons, snow-ridden volcanoes, and beaches—there’s no shortage of terrains in the world of Forza Horizon 5.
 There’s even a campaign system in the title that lets you experience the diverse stories of different characters.
 This makes us refer to the game as simply one of the best single-player campaign games on Xbox One.

 Feel free to implement specialized races, challenges, stunts, and even more into your races to add more depth than ever.
 In addition, Xbox Game Studios have taken up car customization to a whole different level in Forza Horizon 5.

 You’ll now be able to slap on convertible tops on vehicles with the ability to open or close them at will.
 In addition, you can even paint the brake calipers of your rides—a very first in the Forza Horizon franchise.

 - Forza Horizon 5’s lighting is incredibly well done and does a great job of drawing you into the game.

 - The tracks have a lovely variety; each one is unique in its own way.